Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Preliminaries and Related Work

 \subsection{GNN-to-MLP Distillation}

 To further improve inference efficiency in graph applications, GLNN~\citep{zhang2021graph} pioneered GNN-to-MLP distillation, eliminating the need for neighbor fetching and significantly accelerating inference.
+Notably, \textbf{the MLPs only take node features as inputs}, but they can learn to infer the structural information from the node features during distillation.
 Subsequent works have refined distillation techniques~\citep{wu2023extracting,wu2023quantifying,wu2024teach,lu2024adagmlp,tian2022learning}, but mainly for node classification.
 Wang et al.~\citep{wang2025training} introduced a self-supervised approach applicable to node classification, link prediction, and graph classification.
 However, their method is restricted to GNN teachers and does not generalize to GNN4LP models or heuristic methods.
-The first extension of GNN-to-MLP distillation for link prediction was LLP~\citep{guo2023linkless}, but like prior methods, it relies on training a GNN teacher, which remains computationally expensive for large-scale applications.

-LLP’s framework is applicable beyond standard GNNs, as it only requires output prediction from the teachers.
+The first extension of GNN-to-MLP distillation for link prediction was LLP~\citep{guo2023linkless}, but like prior methods, it only explores GNN teachers.
+Notably, LLP’s framework is applicable beyond standard GNNs, as it only requires prediction from the teachers.
 So we adopt LLP’s framework while extending it to other teacher options.
-LLP captures relational knowledge by defining an anchor node \( v \) and a context set \( C_v \), training the student MLP to learn the relative ranking of context nodes based on their connection probability with \( v \).
-Let \( p_{v,i} \) and \( q_{v,i} \) denote the teacher GNN’s and student MLP’s predicted probabilities of link \( (v,i) \), respectively.
-In addition to cross entropy loss with ground-truth edge labels, LLP employs two distillation losses:
+The details of LLP are introduced in Appendix \ref{app:llp}.